SymfonyCasts/EasyAdminBundle/sfcasts/sub-menu.md

-# Sub Menu
+# Having Fun with the Menu

-Our menu on the left here is getting a *little* long and *kind of* confusing, since we actually have *two* question links here.
-To make this a bit more user-friendly, we can divide this into a sub-menu.
-We do that inside of `DashboardController.php` because that's, of course, where we configure our menu items.
-To create a sub-menu, we start the same way.
-Say `yield MenuItem::subMenu()` and then give that sub-menu a name, like `Questions`, and then an icon like we normally do: `fa fa-question-circle`.
-To populate the sub-menus, say `->setSubItems()`, pass this an array, and then we'll wrap our other two menu item objects inside of there.
-Of course, when we do that, we'll need to indent, remove the `yield`, and then we'll replace the semicolons with commas.
+Our menu on the left is getting a *little* long and... *kind of* confusing, since we actually have *two* question links.
+To make this more user-friendly, let's divide this into a sub-menu.
+We do that inside of `DashboardController` because that's, of course, where we configure our menu items.

+## Adding a Sub Menu

+To create a sub-menu, say `yield MenuItem::subMenu()` and then give that a name - like `Questions` - and an icon... just like we do with normal menu items.

+To populate the *items* in this menu, say `->setSubItems()`, pass this an array, and then we'll wrap our other two menu item objects *inside* of here.
+Of course, now we need to indent, remove the `yield`, and... then replace the semicolons with commas.

 Perfect!
-Now we can change `Questions` to... how about `All`... and we can also play with the icon.
-I'll change this to `fa fa-list`... and down here, how about `fa fa-warning`.
+Now we can change `Questions` to... how about `All`... and let's play with the icons.
+Change the first to `fa fa-list`... and the second to `fa fa-warning`.

 Let's try that.
 Move over... refresh and... ahhh, much cleaner!

-In addition to this, we can also create separators, since we just have our dashboard, our entity links, and then our homepage.
-We do that with something called a section.
-Right after `linkToDashboard`, you're going to add these sections where you want a horizontal line to appear.
-So `yield MenuItem::section()` and I'll say `Content`.
-Let's put one more down here - `yield MenuItem::section()` - and for the label, this time, I'll just leave it blank.
-So in this case, unlike the sub-menu which wraps these menu items, you'll just use the sections wherever you want a separator.
-Go refresh and... awesome!
-You can see we get a little separator here that says "CONTENT", and down here, it just gives us a nice little gap without any text.
-We saw earlier that you can make links on this go anywhere.
-We can link to other CRUD sections (Admin CRUD is the most common), but we can also just link to *any* URL like our Homepage.
+## Menu Sections

+But wait, there's *more* we can do with the menu... like adding separators... technically called "sections".
+Right after `linkToDashboard()`, add `yield MenuItem::section()` and pass it `Content`.

+Let's put one more down here - `yield MenuItem::section()`.
+This time leave the label blank.
+So unlike sub-menus, which *wrap* these menu items, you can just pop a section anywhere that you want a separator.

+Let's go check it out.
+Refresh and... very nice!
+Separator one says "Content"... and separator two gives us a little gap without any text.

+## External Links

+We saw earlier that you add menu links to point to a dashboard, other CRUD sections... or just *any* URL like the Homepage.
 So, not surprisingly, you can *also* link to external sites.
-For instance, let's say that we love StackOverflow *so* much, we want to link to it.
-We can tweak the icons, and for the URL, we can add *whatever* URL we want there.
-I'll direct this to "https://stackoverflow.com".
-Oh, and let me fix my icon name.
+For instance, let's say that we love StackOverflow *so* much, that we want to link to it.
+We can tweak the icons, and for the URL, pass whatever you want, like https://stackoverflow.com.

+Oh, but let me fix my icon name.
 Great!
-Now when we refresh... that works!
+Now when we refresh... no surprise, that works fine.

+## More Menu Item Options

-Another thing I want to mention is that these menu items have a lot of options on them.
-We know we have things like `setPermission` and `setController`, but we *also* have things like `setLinkTarget`, `setLinkRel`, `setCssClass`, or `setQueryParameter`.
-The point is, make sure you take advantage of the methods that you have on your menu items so you can customize them.
-In this case, I'll `->setLinkTarget('_blank')`, so now if I click "StackOverflow", it pops up in a new tab.
+Another thing I want to mention is that these menu items have a *lot* of options on them.
+We know we have things like `setPermission()` and `setController()`, but we *also* have things like `setLinkTarget()`, `setLinkRel()`, `setCssClass()`, or `setQueryParameter()`.
+For this case, let's `->setLinkTarget('_blank')`... so that *now* if I click "StackOverflow", it pops up in a new tab.
 Handy!
-And with *just* those quick little tips there, our menu looks *much* nicer.

-We've got a good grasp on how to leverage methods on our menu items.
-But what if we need to disable an action on an entity-by-entity basis?
-For example, what if we only want to allow a question to be deleted if it's not approved?
-Let's dive into that next.
+Next: what if we need to disable an action on an entity-by-entity basis?
+Like, *do* want only want to allow questions to be deleted if they are *not* approved.
+Let's dive into that.